davidgiven/fluxengine/doc/disk-c64.md

 Reading 1581 disks
 ------------------

-1581 disks are just another version of the standard B Just do:
+1581 disks are just another version of the standard IBM scheme.

+Just do:

 ```